tcpipuk/maubot-redactor/README.md

 reporting:
   # Room ID or Alias where the bot should send reports (successful redactions, errors).
   # Using the Room ID (e.g. "!roomid:server") is generally more reliable than an alias.
   # Leave null or omit for no reporting.
+If a room is specified, both successful
+  # redactions and processing errors will be reported there.
   room: null

-  # Report successful redactions to the reporting room?
-  report_redactions: true

-  # Report processing errors (e.g. failure to fetch messages, transient redaction failures)
-  # to the reporting room?
-(Non-transient errors like permission issues are logged).
-  post_errors: true

   # Optional: List of Matrix servers used for constructing matrix.to links in reports.
   # Helps ensure links are accessible from various clients/servers.